 The district grew and experienced the usual ups and downs and internal conflicts.
 Nothing too out of the ordinary, really.
 It had a pretty good reputation, I guess.
 Some called it the "jewel" of the CC system.

 By the mid-90s, a small crew of variously disgruntled, greedy, or ambitious faculty controlled the Faculty Association (the union) and its substantial war chest.
-Operating informally and in secret, the union leadership seemed to follow no rules; it failed to adopt valid bylaws; indeed, the FA wasn’t properly registered with CTA (the parent union) until 1997, when reform-minded faculty started to ask questions about their rogue union.
+Operating informally and in secret, the union leadership seemed to follow no rules; it failed to adopt valid bylaws; indeed, the FA wasn’t properly registered with the California Teachers Association (CTA, the parent union) until 1997, when reform-minded faculty started to ask questions about their rogue union.
 (See Time for Pie)

-Toward securing such ends, the “Old Guard,” as it came to be known (at least among Dissenters), concentrated on a single objective: to control the seven-member, elected Board of Trustees (BOT), a body that directly or indirectly controlled virtually every aspect of the district and its colleges.
-(Today, the BOT oversees the expenditure of about $450 million in taxpayer dollars each year.)
+Some in this group saw themselves as thwarted and oppressed by real or imagined cabals at Saddleback or Irvine Valley colleges.
+Others sought specifically to maintain the district’s then-high salaries, especially for senior faculty, apparently at any cost.
+Others seemed interested in settling old scores against administrators and colleagues.
+A few had administrative ambitions.
+(Chemistry instructor Raghu Mathur was among this group.
+For a glimpse at his pre-administrative years, see Mathur is Censured for Lying.)
+Some had committed remarkably unprofessional deeds and needed a powerful and corrupt union to protect them.
+(See The Character of the Opposition.)
+Toward securing such ends, the “Old Guard,” as it came to be known (at least among Dissenters), concentrated on a single objective: to control the seven-member, elected Board of Trustees (BOT), a body that directly or indirectly controlled every aspect of the district and its colleges.
+(Today, the BOT oversees the expenditure of

 Trustee Fuentes' Spanish Adventure, Part I